-If you’re just chilling and want to fill the time, then the paid online surveys like Swagbucks or InboxDollars might be a perfect fit.
+If you’re just chilling and want to fill the time, then the paid online surveys that Swagbucks or InboxDollars offer might be a perfect fit.
 Earn a few bucks and eventually cash out.
 The flip side is that these surveys probably aren’t worth it if you’re looking to bring in a chunk of change each month or if you are short on time.

 Getting into the heavier focus groups and research studies will take time, but you’ll also make more money.
 We encourage you to calculate what the approximate hourly rate might be for these kinds of surveys.